avichaynega/Physical_Number_Conversion/README.md

 9. unequal. the method operator != checking the equivalent between two number. the method using the == operator, and return the opposite result.

-10.input and output operators. the method operator >> and operator << overload the sgns << and >>, with parameter . when the those signs are in use, the input method create new physical number, and the output method printing the number on the screen.
+10. input and output operators. the method operator >> and operator << overload the sgns << and >>, with parameter . when the those signs are in use, the input method create new physical number, and the output method printing the number on the screen.